behzad888/Aurelia-styleguide/README.md

 The purpose of this style guide is to provide guidance on building Aurelia applications by showing the conventions that I use and, more importantly.

 ##About the this style guide
-While this guide explains the what, why and how, I find it helpful to see them in practice.
+This guide explains the what and why and how, I find it helpful to see them in practice.
 This guide is accompanied by a sample application that follows these styles and patterns.

 ##Table of Content
  1. [Startup And Configuration](#startup-and-configuration)